stav-sheen/Snake-kube/README.md

 - docker
 - Nginx
 - AWS free tier

  installation
 =============

 **prerequisites**:
 - kubernetes
-- docker
+- docker (if not included with the kubernetes distro already)
->docker is usualy installed as part of the kubernetes deployment (microk8s\minikube etc')
 - TCP ports 80/31000 open for network browser access **RUN **
 1. clone this branch :
 git clone https://github.com/stav-sheen/Snake-kube.git

 2. apply deployment yaml to start podsand run app:
  `kubectl apply -f service.yml`
 3. apply service yaml to start networking:
  `kubectl apply -f service.yml`
 4. use the following command to see pods are running and all is well:
  `kubectl get pods`